 Sales leadership – Nurture your high-performing sales reps who have the potential to lead large sales team with training on how to establish clear goals, set expectations, delegate, give feedback, and coach/mentor employees.

-When deciding the courses to include in your sales training program, consider what are the sales training goals, how they may differ for different sales teams, different experience levels and different positions.
+When deciding the courses to include in your program, consider what are the goals, how they may differ for different sales teams, different experience levels and different positions.

 To increase retention and effectiveness, companies should design their sales programs to offer training options that reinforce what they’ve already learned and provide opportunities to practice their skills when they need it.